-Spaghetti Squash is a simple, delicious, low carb alternative to pasta.
-It makes a delicious side dish, but can also be topped with veggie or meat sauces for a fulfilling main course.
-I’ll be posting the Whole 30 approved meatballs that I served with this Spaghetti Squash in a couple of days.
+Baked Spaghetti Squash is a simple, delicious, low carb, low calorie alternative to pasta.
+It makes a delicious side dish, but can also be topped with veggie or meat sauces for a fulfilling main course. …

 Candied Sweet Potatoes?
 Candied Yams?
 I don’t know, and honestly I’m not sure I care.
 What I do know is that I love them!
 Throughout the year, we simply bake them, then top with a little butter, salt, and pepper.
 But, when it’s time for the holidays, it’s time to make Candied Sweet Potatoes, aka Christmas Sweet Potatoes (or yams).

 I absolutely love cooking in my cast iron skillets!
 So much in fact that I decided to reach out to a few of my food blogger friends to bring you a Cast Iron Cooking Round-Up.
 Posted below I’ll be sharing a few of my favorite Cast Iron recipes along with links to a few of my favorite blogger’s Cast Iron recipes.
 Everything, from veggies to bread, main dish to desserts.
 We’ve got you covered!